pallets-eco/flask-admin/examples/swatch3/README.rst

-This example shows how you can define your own custom forms by using form rendering rules.
-It also demonstrates general file handling as well as the handling of image files specifically.
+This example shows how you can change bootswatch themes

 To run this example: